salmanb/Kubernetes-HA-on-baremetal/README.md

 kubectl run nginx --image=nginx:alpine kubectl get pods -owide
 ```
-**You should see the pod and container getting created on one of the minions -- the -owide will show you the hostname for where the scheduler sent the deployment**
+You should see the pod and container getting created on one of the minions -- the -owide will show you the hostname for where the scheduler sent the deployment.

 ### Setup other masters:
 ```